samgusa/3DBadgeTest/README.md

 Here is more data on that: https://developer.apple.com/documentation/scenekit/scngeometry

 While these are the built in shapes, there are ways to create your own custom 3D shape.
+Using this link to a github page, I found a way to try and create my own 3D shapes, which in my case is the triangular prism and diamond prism.

 ## Things I figured out: